 Another type of relief the court can award in a Section 1983 action is an injunction.
-An injunction is an order to prison officials either to take or not to take certain actions.
-For example, a judge may order a prison to act to improve the conditions of your confinement.
+An injunction is an order to prison officials to either take or not take certain actions.
+For example, a judge may order a prison to improve the conditions of your confinement.
 Or, a judge may order a prison to stop censoring your mail.
 An injunction is often referred to as "equitable relief."

-When you make the decision to ask a court for a permanent injunction, there are a few actions that you should take first.
+When you make the decision to ask a court for a permanent injunction, there are a few actions that you should take.
 First, you might seek a temporary restraining order ("TRO").
 Courts will only grant a TRO in exceptional and urgent situations.
-To get a TRO, you must show that you will suffer "immediate and irreparable injury, loss, or damage" if you have to wait for a hearing.131
+To get a TRO, you must show that you will suffer "immediate and irreparable injury, loss, or damage" if you have to wait for a hearing.

 If you believe you are eligible for a TRO, you must file an "Order to Show Cause and Temporary Restraining Order" with the court.
 See Appendix A-4 of this Chapter for an example.
 If possible, you must also notify the prison officials that you are requesting a TRO and send them copies of your request.
-You must also submit to the court an affidavit that describes your efforts to contact the prison officials, and a short memorandum stating the reasons why the court should grant your request for a TRO.
-132 If you are granted a TRO, the court will set a date for a hearing as soon as possible.
-At this
+You must also submit to the court an affidavit that describes your efforts to contact the prison officials and a short memorandum stating the reasons why the court should grant your request for a TRO.
+If you are granted a TRO, the court will set a date for a hearing as soon as possible.
+At this hearing, you must convince the court to convert the TRO into a preliminary injunction.
+Additionally, If the court grants you a TRO, it may require you to provide money for assurance purposes.
+You can ask the court to waive this requirement.
+To take advantage of this waiver, you should file your TRO request in forma pauperis.
+See Appendix A-5 of this Chapter for sample in forma pauperis documents.